Garment Spec Sheets for Apparel Brands in 2026

 - Finishing requirements (washing, treatment)

 Trim items (buttons, zippers, labels, elastic) include similar detail with supplier references.
+A trim listed without supplier and color is a guess waiting to be made by someone who is not the designer.

 6. Construction and stitching detail